 - Radiation Therapy

 - ARM 1: Radiation with Cisplatin IV given every week for seven weeks

 - ARM 2: Radiation for about 7 weeks.

 After completion of study therapy, patients are followed for as long as the study is active.

 19 years and older

-Subjects must not have received any other treatment for their cancer
+Must not have received any other treatment for cancer

 Patients must sign an approved informed consent and authorization permitting release of personal health information.